Skid Steer Loader Accidents

 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC understand the devastation that these accidents can cause and are here to help you seek compensation for your losses.
 Contact our farm accident lawyers toll-free today at (888) 424-5757 for a free consultation to explore your legal options.

-A skid steer loader is a valuable piece of equipment used in agricultural, manufacturing, construction and landscaping industries.
-The lifting capacity of the compact tractor provides many opportunities for performing a variety of tasks to meet the needs of the owner and operator.
-With the proper attachments, the loader can be uses a forklift, front end loader, bulldozer, grader or other tool.
+The lifting capacity of the compact tractor provides many opportunities for performing various tasks to meet the needs of the owner and operator.
+The loader can be used as a forklift, front-end loader, bulldozer, grader, or another tool with the proper attachments.

-Most commonly, the skid steer loader is equipped with a wide bucket that can lift and transport large amounts of gravel, sand or dirt to be deposited elsewhere.
-However, because of their agility and ability to maneuver in tight places on different surface levels, skid steer loader accidents are all too common.
+However, skid steer loader accidents are all too common because of their agility and ability to maneuver in tight places on different surface levels.
 Statistics maintained by the National Safety Council indicate that operating a skid steer loader continues to be a high-risk occupation.

 Defective Designs Involving Skid Steer Loaders

-The features on a skid steer loader expose operators to substantial risks.
-One feature independently locks the wheels to allow the equipment to turn quickly in tight confined spaces.
-While this feature is advantageous, it places the operator and equipment at risk of a rollover.
-In addition, diesel engines power most steer skid loaders, making them noisy and hazardous to respiratory health because of the toxic exhaust fumes they emit.
+While this feature is advantageous, it places the operator and loader at risk of a rollover accident.
+In addition, diesel engines power most skid steer loaders, making them noisy and hazardous to respiratory health because they emit exhaust fumes.